Geelong Regional Library Corporation branches, mobile libraries and return chutes are now open, with regular operating

-The library's many digital resources, including our extensive eCollection, remain available to library members whilst library branches are closed – and remain available after we re-open.
+The library's many digital resources, including our extensive eCollection, remain available to library members while library branches are closed.
 These resources include eBooks and eAudiobooks, activities for children, streaming TV and movies service, digital newspapers and magazines, and more.

-We will continue to update this page with details relating to the re-opening of branches and resumption of library services, as they are confirmed.
+We will continue to update this page with details relating to library services during this time.
 You can also stay updated with news from the library by:

-• following our social media accounts (Facebook: @geelongregionallibraries, Instagram: @geelonglibraries, Twitter: @geelonglibrary)
+• following our social media accounts (Facebook, Instagram and Twitter)

 • subscribing to our monthly eNewsletter

-• signing up for email updates related to the resumption of library services.
+• signing up for email updates related to library services at this time.

 FREQUENTLY ASKED QUESTIONS